adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 **Note: The words 'navigating' and 'pages' are in quotes because SPAs, by definition don't have the concept of navigation and pages in the traditional sense.
 Quotes will be discarded going forward for brevity.**

 The application will also need to determine *when* to store and retrieve pages from the cache.
-Navigation typically utilises *pushState* or *hashchange* and the application will need to differentiate between the user changing the URL (via clicking a link or typing a URL in the location bar) or manually hitting back/forward, which is not straightforward [[2](#ref2)].
+Navigation typically utilises *pushState* or *hashchange* and the application will need to differentiate between the user changing the URL (via clicking a link or typing a URL in the location bar) or [manually hitting back/forward, which is not straightforward](http://stackoverflow.com/questions/2008806/how-to-detect-if-the-user-clicked-the-back-button).

 ## Navigation and remembering scroll history position